The Nation’s Best Amateurs Can Compete Alongside Pros at These Regional Showdowns

 The Dink MiLP Regional Showdowns bring world-class, team-oriented competition to players of all skill levels and create a pathway to the world championships.

-These events will give amateur athletes the opportunity to compete in a four-player, coed team format (two women and two men) and a three-player, gendered team format (MiLP v3), following official MiLP team rules.
+These events give amateur athletes the opportunity to compete in a four-player, coed team format (two women and two men) and a three-player, gendered team format (MiLP v3), following official MiLP team rules.

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.